-We’ll be based from the Evans Cycles head office, registration will be inside the main building with the start and finish point outside the front.
+We’ll be based from the Evans Cycles head office, registration will be inside the showroom store with the start and finish point outside the front of our main office.

 Pleas note other Evans Cycles staff will be working in our head office building and warehouse over the weekend so please don’t try and enter any areas marked as staff only.
-If you’re looking to check out the latest bikes and kit our Gatwick Showroom Store will be open from 9am to 5pm on the day of the ride.
+If you’re looking to check out the latest bikes and kit our Gatwick Showroom Store will be open until 5pm on the day of the ride.